 Since the city straddles Reuss River, it features several bridges. the most famous of which is Chapel Bridge (Kapellbrucke) - 14th century (constructed in 1333) wooden bridge with length 204 m (669 ft).
 It is Europe's oldest covered bridge.
 Part of the bridge is Wasserturm (Water Tower) - 13th century fortification and current museum with paintings from 17th century depicting events from the history of Lucerne.

-Downriver, between Kasernenplatz and Mühlenplatz, Spreuer Bridge (Mill Bridge) zigzags across Reuss.
-Built in 1408, it has a series of medieval-style plague paintings of the 17th century by Kaspar Meglinger titled Totentanzzyklus (Dance of Death).
-The bridge features a small chapel in the middle which was added in 1568.
+Spreuer Bridge (Mill Bridge) zigzags across Reuss.
+Built in 1408, it has a series of medieval-style paintings of the 17th century.
+The bridge has a small chapel in the middle (added in 1568).

-Old Town Lucerne is situated just north of Reuss River, and still boasts several half-timber structures that have painted fronts.
-On the hill above Lucerne lie remnants of the old town walls, complete with 8 tall watch towers.
-An additional gated tower is found at the base of the hill on the Reuss' banks.
+Old Town Lucerne is north of Reuss River and features several half-timber structures with painted facades.
+On the hill above the town are the remnants of the old town walls, with 8 watch towers.

 The Lucerne cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Lucerne, Switzerland.